Vice-Chancellor’s Awards for Outstanding Contributions to Student Services

 - An applicant may only submit an applications for either a Citation or a Teaching Award in any one year.

-After intention to supply forms are submitted, CLIPP will review these forms, in particular the evidence supplied within, to determine eligibility for application.
-This will occur via the Moodle site.
+After expression of interest forms are submitted, CLIPP will review to assess the evidence supplied within, and determine eligibility for application.

-During the application phase of the 2018 Vice-Chancellor's Learning & Teaching award process you will learn how to write a strong written statement for your award application.
-You will also learn how to use your referee letter(s) to your advantage, craft strong supportive documentation (Teaching Excellence only) and receive feedback on two drafts of your written statement by CLIPP staff members
+During the application phase of the VC’s L&T award process, applicants will learn how to write a strong written statement, how to use referee letter(s) advantageously, and receive feedback on two drafts of the application via mentor partnerships, in relation to one (1) of the following categories:

 - Commitment to identifying students’ needs or expectations and reacting appropriately to ensure student satisfaction.